 Technical support and tracking your distance

-From 1 July you can start tracking your steps on your profile page.
+From 1 July, you can start tracking your steps on your profile page.
 You must firstly log in to your account.

 There are two ways to add your steps to your Million Steps profile page;

-- by connecting your profile page to Fitbit or Strava.
+- by connecting your profile page to Fitbit.

 - by manually entering your step count into the step tracker.